JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/library.md

 * **Project Library**: the library classes are visible within the project and the library information is recorded under <path>.idea/libraries</path> directory or in the project <path>.ipr</path> file.
 * **Global Library**: the library information is recorded in the <path>applicationLibraries.xml</path> file in <path>$USER_HOME$/.IntelliJIdea/config/options</path> directory.
 Global libraries are similar to project libraries, but are visible for different projects.

-For more information about libraries, refer to [Libraries](https://www.jetbrains.com/help/idea/working-with-libraries.html).
+For more information about libraries, refer to [Libraries](https://www.jetbrains.com/help/idea/library.html).

 A particular type of programmatically defined libraries is [Predefined Libraries](#predefined-libraries).

 ## Accessing Libraries and Jars
-Package [`libraries`](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/libraries) provides functionality for working with project libraries and jars.
+Package [`com.intellij.openapi.roots.libraries`](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/libraries) provides functionality for working with project libraries and JAR files.

 ### Getting a List of Libraries a Module Depends On
 To get the list of libraries that a module depends on, use `OrderEnumerator.forEachLibrary` as follows.